 - Pulmonary Rehabilitation - Services Accreditation Scheme (PRSAS)

 Within our JAG endoscopy programme, we also support the delivery of high quality and standardised training for the endoscopy workforce.
 We have designed an e-portfolio to allow endoscopy trainees to record their endoscopic experience in order to demonstrate their performance and competence in core endoscopic procedures.

 This further supports the delivery of excellent patient care by ensuring endoscopists are continually developing their practice.
 More information about this can be found on the JAG website.

-If you are interested in developing an accreditation programme in your clinical service, or have any other queries, please do not hesitate in contacting the team on +44 (0)20 3075 1620 or firstname.lastname@example.org.
+If you are interested in working with us to develop an accreditation programme in your clinical service, or have any other queries, please do not hesitate in contacting the team on +44 (0)20 3075 1620 or email@example.com.